Kvikku/IntuneAssignments/README.md

 The application should look something like this:

-- Name - Intune Assignments
+- Name - Intune Bulk Assignments (or whatever you want)
 - Supported account types - Accounts in this organization only
 - Return URL - Mobile and desktop clients - use the default provided in the GUI
     - https://login.microsoftonline.com/common/oauth2/nativeclient